Gout or Pseudogout?

 Each of these painful forms of arthritis is caused by a different type of crystal in the joints, and remedies differ.

 “The big difference is that gout is a treatable disease.
-If it can be diagnosed and treated properly, gout can go away completely,” says Alan Baer, MD, director of the Johns Hopkins University Gout Clinic in Baltimore.
+If it can be diagnosed and treated properly, gout can go away completely,” says rheumtologist Alan Baer, MD, professor of medicine and director of the rheumatology clinic at Johns Hopkins Medicine.

 Gout: Abrupt onset of a red, hot, swollen, painful joint, most often in big toe, but less frequently in the foot, ankle, knee, wrist, elbow or finger; usually confined to just one joint in early disease.